geekscrapy/binGraph/README.md

 # binGraph.py
 A tool to graph files for quick visual analysis of binary files

+Feel free to use this project (in its entirety) in other tools, and please provide attribution back to the project.

 Creates matplotlib graphs to represent different aspects of a file (usually malware).
 Focusing on entropy.

 Given a file(s) (with ```--file```) different graphs can be generated (e.g. ```ent```, ```hist``` etc.) or ```all``` can be used to generate all the graphs available.